GuillaumeStaermanML/FIF/README.rst

 Functional Isolation Forest is an anomaly detection (and anomaly ranking) algorithm for functional data (i.e., time-series).
 It shows a great flexibility to distinguish most of anomaly types of functional data.

+The algorithm return the anomaly score of each sample with the function compute_paths(), see notebooks for example or the quick start below.

 Some parameters have to be set by the user :
-                                    - X [numpy array of size (n,dim)]
+                                    - X [numpy array of size (n,dim)]: 'n' functional data with 'dim' measurements.
-                                    - time [numpy array of size dim]: vector time of discretization points.
+                                    - time [numpy array of size dim]: vector of times measurements of size 'dim'.
                                     - sample_size [int]: the size of samples used for each tree.
                                     - ntrees[int]: the number of trees, default value is 100.
                                     - alpha[float between 0 and 1]: convex combination parameter for the innerproduct (as it is explained in the paper), default value is 1.